-The blue screen of death — or BSOD — is always an unwelcome sight.
-BSODs appear when Microsoft Windows encounters a critical error it can’t recover from, requiring a reboot and possibly resulting in lost work.
+The blue screen of death—or BSOD—is always an unwelcome sight.
+BSODs appear when Microsoft Windows encounters a critical error from which it can’t recover, usually the result of low-level software (or drivers) crashing or faulty hardware.

 What Causes Blue Screens of Death

 A blue screen occurs when Windows encounters a “STOP Error.”
 This critical failure causes Windows to crash and stop working.
-The only thing Windows can do is stop the computer and restart it.
-This can lead to data loss, as programs don’t have a chance to save their open data — ideally, programs should continuously save their data so a blue screen of death or other type of error won’t result in data loss.
+The only thing Windows can do at that point is restart the PC.
+This can lead to data loss, as programs don’t have a chance to save their open data.

 When a blue screen occurs, Windows automatically creates a “minidump” file that contains information about the crash and saves it to your disk.
 You can view information about these minidumps to help identify the cause of the blue screen.

-If you would like to see more detailed error message whenever a blue screen appears, you can disable automatic reboots on BSODs from the Windows Control Panel.
+If you would like more time to see the blue screen details (or just make sure that it’s a blue screen that’s happening), you can disable automatic restarts on BSODs from the Windows Control Panel.